ericnam-png/Resume-Eric_Nam/README.md

 Self-driven cybersecurity professional based in South Korea, actively pursuing an IT support / SOC L1 analyst role abroad.
-Holds CompTIA Security+ and has built practical experience through independent home lab work covering SIEM deployment, Active Directory administration, and threat analysis.
+Holds CompTIA Security+ and has built practical experience through independent home lab work covering SIEM deployment, Active Directory administration, and threat analysis with a focus on log-based detection and incident investigation.
 Comfortable working through complex technical problems independently, as demonstrated by real-world troubleshooting outside of a formal role.